QuineDot/rust-learning/src/dyn-covariance.md

 The `dyn Trait` lifetime is covariant, like the outer lifetime of a reference.
 This means that whenever it is in a covariant type position, longer lifetimes can be coerced into shorter lifetimes.
 ```rust
 # trait Trait {}
 fn why_be_static<'a>(bx: Box<dyn Trait + 'static>) -> Box<dyn Trait + 'a> {
     bx
 }
 ```
+The trait object with the longer lifetime is a subtype of the trait object with the shorter lifetime, so this is a form of supertype coercion.
+[In the next section,](./dyn-hr.md) we'll look at another form of trait object subtyping.

-The idea is that the lifetime represents the region where it is still valid to call methods on the trait object.
+The idea behind *why* trait object lifetimes are covariant is that the lifetime represents the region where it is still valid to call methods on the trait object.
 Since it's valid to call methods anywhere in that region, it's also valid to restrict the region to some subset of itself -- i.e. to coerce the lifetime to be shorter.

 However, it turns out that the `dyn Trait` lifetime is even more flexible than your typical covariant lifetime.